thenerdery/ruby-standards/index.md

 # Documentation

 Traditionally documentation has been a second-class citizen in most Rails project.
 This holds true just as much outside The Nerdery as internally.
 As innovators and leaders in our industry we should hold ourselves to a higher standard and therefore provide ample documentation on the products we produce.
+A great article on improving Rails based documentation published by Aaron Sumner can be found [here](http://everydayrails.com/2016/04/18/rails-documentation-practices.html) and many of the practices described below are pulled from his philosophy.

 ## Start with the README
 Your application’s README is still its gateway, the first thing new developers will likely read when they access its source code.
 If your app’s README consists of the default given to every new Rails app, it’s time to change it.